By Chris Carmichael,

 Founder and Head Coach of CTS

-I will reach my 60th birthday in 2020, and many of you and many of the people I ride with are within 10 years older or younger than I am.
-CTS Coaches work with athletes in their 70s and 80s, including Fred Schmid, who recently won the 2019 USA Cycling Cyclocross National Championship in the Men 85-89 category.
-All the same, I frequently hear senior cyclists repeating training myths that hold them back.
-And in some cases, it’s not that they are doing something wrong in their training, but that their beliefs have narrowed their vision of what a cyclist over 50 can do.
+I frequently hear senior cyclists repeating training myths that hold them back.
+And in some cases, it’s not that they are doing something wrong in their training, but that their beliefs about aging have narrowed their vision of what a cyclist over 50 can do.

-When I recently looked back at my Strava and TrainingPeaks data for all of 2019, it showed I rode and hiked 7572 miles, and spent 568 hours exercising (mostly riding) over 319 activities (days I commuted sometimes counted for 3 rides in a day…).
-Granted, riding is a big part of my job and I have nearly 50 years of cumulative mileage and experience on the bike, but a lot of the athletes who come with me on the longest and toughest CTS Camps and Bucket List Events are 50 or older and ride similar hours per year.
+When I recently looked back at my Strava and TrainingPeaks data for all of 2020, it showed I rode and hiked 8071 miles (+499 from 2019), and spent 643 hours (+75 hours from 2019) exercising (mostly riding) over 368 activities.
+Granted, riding is a big part of my job and I have nearly 50 years of cumulative mileage and experience on the bike, but before COVID cancelled so many events and camps, a lot of the athletes who come with me on the longest and toughest CTS Camps and Bucket List Events are 50 or older and ride similar hours per year.
 The 50+ and 60+ age groups at gran fondos, gravel races, and masters road races are often some of the bigger fields of the day.

 The generation that is now 50-70 years old is headed into uncharted territory, to some extent.
 There’s a lot of research on aging, and even on the consequences of being active vs. being sedentary as we age, but previous generations didn’t participate in nearly as much organized and lifelong exercise.
 The “Greatest Generation” was very active in terms of activities of daily living and led less sedentary careers, but a relatively low number of people ran, cycled, rowed, lifted weights, or exercised specifically to gain cardiovascular fitness well into their 50s and beyond.